Charles Michel: President of the European Council

 During his tenure, there were internal expressions of discontent, including from a prime minister and diplomats from different EU countries to Michel's administration.
 The EU summits, for which he is responsible as president, were criticized for being not well organized.
 During his tenure, he ignored the decisions of the European Commission instead of remaining solution-oriented like his predecessors in office.
 A diplomatic fauxpas known as the "Sofagate" was described as a symbol of the strained working relationship between Commission President Ursula von der Leyen and Michel.
+Michel illustrated this strain in an interview placed in the April 2026 issue of The Brussels Times, stating "I have my own opinion about her personality, and it's not my intention to make a comment today about personalities.
+But I can tell you: never in the past had I faced this level of difficulty in terms of collaboration with a colleague."
+On the subject of Von der Leyen's leadership, Michel critiqued: "There is a super authoritarian governance." and "Commissioners have absolutely no role anymore."
+Continuing, he said: "She is supposed to work on the defence of the single market.
+Nothing has been done.
+She is supposed to work on the financial market.
+Nothing has been done." and "In this field, the result is zero, and that is a tragedy."
 Following the 2022 Russian invasion of Ukraine, sanctions against Russia also included asset freezes on the Russian Central Bank, which holds $630 billion in foreign-exchange reserves, to prevent it from offsetting the impact of sanctions.
 On 5 May, Charles Michel said: "I am absolutely convinced that this is extremely important not only to freeze assets but also to make possible to confiscate it, to make it available for the rebuilding" of Ukraine.